vahid8/BoilerPlate_Javascript/README.md

 To make a new copy use the below command, However if there is an array or another object inside it will be copied again by reference and only the first order will be copied by value : const myObjectCopy = Object.assign({},myObject);
 ```
+### Maps
+// They are like objects but the keys can be also non strings
+const restourants = new Map()
+restourants.set('name', 'Alfred') // adding new key value pair to the map
+restourants.set('openning', 8).set('closing', 10) // adding multiple in one line
+resturants.get('name') // get the value of a key
+resturants.has('name') // check if a key exists
+resturants.delete('name') // delete a key value pair
+resturants.clear() // remove all elements from Map
+resturants.size // get the length of key value pairs

 ### Switching variables
 ```
 [a, b] = [b, a]